-A few minutes ago, the American snowboarder Shaun White just completed a triumphant multi-year comeback, winning his 3rd gold medal in electrifying fashion as he was in 2nd place going into his final snowboard run…and he came through with the best run of the day when the pressure was on the most…so I tweeted this ( some lessons from shaun white ) :
+A few minutes ago, the American snowboarder Shaun White just completed a triumphant multi-year comeback, winning his 3rd gold medal in electrifying fashion.
+He was in 2nd place going into his final snowboard run…and he came through with the best run of the day, when the pressure was on the most…so I tweeted this ( some lessons from Shaun White ) :

 — Timothy Sykes (@timothysykes) February 14, 2018

 And the other day, it was a young 17-year-old named Red Gerard who won USA’s first gold medal of these Winter Olympics…and so I made a video that I’ve posted and transcribed below because not only are their stories awesome and inspirational, but there’s also a ton of crossover lessons for those of you looking to become my next Millionairestudent:

 Hey, Tim Sykes here.
 I hope you’re having a good weekend.
 The Olympics have just started and I absolutely love it because I always get so inspired by some of these athletes’ stories.
 Our first gold-medal winner for the U.S., his name is Red Gerard, just a 17-year-old, and I want to tell you about his story, because I think that there’s a lot of crossover lessons for what it takes to be an Olympian, what it takes to win a medal in the Olympics and what it takes to be successful in the stock market, or really be successful at anything in life.
 So, I’m just going to read some of this article about Red.